Verified

 Why Leah Rabovsky, LCSW chose to be in the helping profession

 I became a therapist because I’ve always been deeply curious about people: the humanity we all share, our struggles, our resilience, and the stories that shape us.
-My work is relational and trauma-informed, grounded in safety, connection, and honesty.
-I’m not here to “fix” you, but rather to walk with you as you rediscover emotional freedom.
-I have seen how pain can turn into resilience when it’s finally met with compassion instead of criticism.
+My work is relational and trauma-informed, grounded in safety, honesty and genuine human connection.
+I’m not here to “fix” you.
+I’m here to walk alongside you as you begin to feel freer, more grounded, and more at home in yourself.
+I believe healing happens when pain is met with compassion instead of criticism.
+In therapy, you deserve a space where you feel seen, understood, and supported.
+A space without pressure to perform or have it all figured out.
+Together, we’ll explore what’s happening beneath the surface and how past experiences may be shaping your present life, relationships, and emotional world.

 Leah Rabovsky, LCSW's approach